gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

 We used the Huggingface page [PyTorch Image Models (TIMM)](https://github.com/huggingface/pytorch-image-models?tab=readme-ov-file) containing different pre-trained Pytorch image encoders and backbones.
 From this large list we chose to work with a ResNet structure called [ResNet50-D](https://huggingface.co/timm/resnet50d.ra4_e3600_r224_in1k).
 This model is employed in our project to predict image classes.
 Here we utilize that the model is already trained on the ImageNet-1k, and thus only a further fine-tuning of the last classification layer is necessary to achieve reliable results.
+It helped completing the project as we did not have to worry about training a model from scratch, but instead could rely on an easily integratable model.

 ## Coding environment